 - A $5 million restoration is underway on the heritage-listed Stock Experiment Station main building and stables.
 The building will be used as a sales and display suite and later converted into a dining and lifestyle hub.

-There are currently seven residential communities that have been redeveloped from state-owned land.
+There are nine residential communities that have been redeveloped from state-owned land.
 Many of these communities are now selling residential land.

 Economic Development Queensland develops, sells and leases industrial real estate throughout Queensland.
 Our industrial portfolio covers almost 20,000 hectares of land which suits a cross-section of industries, including businesses in logistics, manufacturing, processing and supporting activities.